dantefernando/dwm/README.md

 # Dante's build of dwm BASED on Luke Smith's Build

 ## Dante's notes:

-- This is a fork of Luke Smith's dwm build
+- This is a fork of [Luke Smith's dwm build] (https://github.com/lukesmithxyz/dwm)
+- **This build removes the title bar at the top that displays information on the focused window**
 - Pretty much the only changes are some custom keybinds for launching applications e.g discord and exiting dwm is `win-shift-e`
 - Check `config.h` for keybinds and settings etc.

+## Custom patch applied:

+- [No title](https://dwm.suckless.org/patches/notitle/) - This patch hide window title on top bar.

 ## FAQ